-Furthermore, studies show that yucca root alleviates allergies, joint and arthritis pain, and can also boost the appetite in dogs not receiving the necessary nutrients from their food source.
+Furthermore, studies show that yucca root alleviates allergies and joint and arthritis pain, and boosts the appetite in dogs not receiving the necessary nutrients from their food source.

-Comfrey can also reduce bone inflammation in a natural, healthy, and effective way.
+Comfrey can reduce bone inflammation in a natural, healthy, and effective way.

 It's easy to forget the importance of a healthy diet.
 In both humans and our fur babies, we should consider food as a means to heal.
 Whenever possible, we recommend pet parents to feed Fido a species appropriate, raw food diet.